The state of Arkansas uses the computer-based GED exam for high school equivalency testing.

 What are the Arkansas GED testing requirements?

 The GED exam is only open to people who didn’t finish high school.
-In Arkansas, GED test-takers must be at least 16 years old, though, for 16 and 17-year-old testers, additional requirements apply, such as holding permission from their school districts and having parental consent.
+In Arkansas, GED test-takers must be at least 16 years old, though, for 16 and 17-year-old testers, additional requirements apply, such as obtaining permission from their school districts and having parental consent.
 Applicants must be Arkansas residents and first pass the GED Ready test.

 What is the GED cost in Arkansas?